What happens to your rubbish and recycling

 Red and blue boxes

-Mixed tins and cans are taken to a Palm Recycling transfer station in Middlesbrough for sorting.
-Aluminium cans are sent to Novelis in Warrington and steel cans are sent to Sims Metal Management where they are recycled back into new tins and cans.
+Mixed tins and cans are taken to a Palm Recycling transfer station in Middlesbrough.
+Aluminium cans are sent to Novelis in Warrington and steel cans are sent to Sims Metal Management.
+They are recycled back into new tins and cans.

-Glass is stored in separate containers for clear, green and amber glass before it is taken to a facility operated by Berryman Glass where it is reprocessed and made into new glass jars and bottles.
+Glass is stored in separate containers by colour.
+It is taken to a facility operated by Berryman Glass where it is reprocessed and made into new glass jars and bottles.

 Cardboard is segregated via a Material Recycling Facility (MRF) at Teesside and then taken to Severnside (Part of DS Smith Group)